 - For example, are viewers watching the video on the careers page of your website likely to become leads of your product or service?
 For these videos, is it necessary to identify viewers and pass data to lead records?

-It's likely that if you are using inline players on high traffic pages, you will be making a Marketo API call for every single one.
-This will result in Marketo indicating that Vidyard is using a high number of calls, even if you aren't necessary receiving milestone viewing data into the Activity Logs.
+If you are using inline players on high traffic pages, this will result in Marketo indicating that Vidyard is using a high number of calls, even if you aren't necessary receiving viewing data into the Activity Logs.

 For these videos, you can reduce API calls in several ways.
 Each of these options will prevent the player from communicating with the Munchkin cookie when the page loads.